 - Through our fierce commitment to mission, at home and on four continents,

-- Through our diverse styles of worship and music ministry, and
+- Through our diverse styles of worship, music, and ministry, and

 - Through our radical commitment to hospitality, fellowship, and the nurturing of spiritual development.

-For 100 years, God has led us to be a missional church.
+For over 100 years, God has led us to be a mission-focused church.
 At First Presbyterian of Marion, we believe that with God’s help, we can change ourselves, our community, and our world.
 We believe these changes happen through the Power of Prayer, transforming education, and selfless service to others in our community and global outreach.